 Creation of backup

-You should backup everything including all files as well as database from the existing server by using cPanel.
-Ideally you should backup images and plugins by creating an archive of wp-contents directory and then downloading the same.
+You should backup everything including all files as well as a database from the existing server by using cPanel.
+Ideally, you should backup images and plugins by creating an archive of the wp-contents directory and then downloading the same.

-Database backup can be executed by using backup wizard on cPanel.
-Backup MySQL database and save it in backup_db.sql.gz on the desktop.
+Database backup can be executed by using the backup wizard on cPanel.
+Back up MySQL database and save it in backup_db.sql.gz on the desktop.

-You can launch a droplet and follow the steps mentioned in the guide ‘initial server setup for Ubuntu 14.04’.
-After the initial setup of cloud you should ensure installation of LAMP stack.
+You can launch a droplet and follow the steps mentioned in the guide ‘initial server setup for Ubuntu server 14.04’.
+After the initial setup of the cloud, you should ensure the installation of the LAMP stack.

-After the setting up of cloud server as well as LAMP stack you should install WordPress.
+After the setting up of the cloud server as well as LAMP stack, you should install WordPress.